-Keeping our residents informed about how to access services and encouraging their involvement will increase community ownership of our projects, policies and strategy decisions.
-This will result in, better outcomes and it will allow residents a voice about the issues that are important to their community.
+Keeping our residents informed about how to access services and encouraging their involvement will increase community ownership of our projects, policies and strategy decisions will lead to better outcomes and decisions and it will allow them a voice about the issues that are important to their community.

-While we have obligations to publish information, provide submission opportunities and place information on our website, we genuinely desire to engage with the community and we are exploring ways that we can do this more effectively.
+We have obligations to publish information, provide submission opportunities and place information on our website but in many cases it's about our increasing desire to genuinely engage with the community and we are exploring ways that we can do that better.